Moonie01/Skills_Adv-Programming/README.md

   - Summary Statistics: Detailed statistics of stock prices and returns.

   - Stock Analysis: In-depth analysis of individual stocks, including performance and correlation matrices.
+Number of stocks is capped at the number of stocks in the current portfolio.

   - Risk Metrics: Summary of main risk measures for the portfolio, including annualized volatility, variance, standard deviation and Sharpe Ratio.